 - Eat a variety of healthy foods.
 Choose fruits, vegetables, whole grains, calcium-rich foods and foods low in saturated fat.
 Also, make sure to drink plenty of fluids—especially water.

 - Get all the nutrients you need each day, including iron.
 Getting enough iron prevents you from getting anemia, which is linked to preterm birth and low birth weight.
 Eating a variety of healthy foods will help you get the nutrients your baby needs.
-Ask your doctor if you need to take a daily prenatal vitamin or iron supplement to be sure you are getting enough.
+Take a prenatal vitamin with 400 micrograms of folic acid every day, before and during pregnancy.
+Folic acid can help prevent certain birth defects.

 - Protect yourself and your baby from foodborne illnesses.
 Wash fruits and vegetables before eating.
 Don’t eat uncooked or undercooked meats or fish.
 Always handle, clean, cook, eat and store foods properly.

 - Don’t eat fish with lots of mercury (a contaminant found in fish that can harm brain development and the nervous system), including swordfish, king mackerel, shark and tilefish.

 - Gain a healthy amount of weight.
 Your doctor can tell you how much weight gain you should aim for during pregnancy.